marharita08/SoNet/README.md

-# Social Network
+# SoNet

-This repository contains the code for a prototype of a social network web application.
+The SoNet a prototype of a social network web application.
 The backend of the application is built using the Express.js framework, while the frontend is built using React.
 The database used is PostgreSQL.
-Both the backend and the database are deployed in Docker containers.
+The frontend, the backend and the database are deployed in Docker containers.

 ## Features
 The application provides the following features: